gesundelehre/The-great-deception-The-Mandela-Effect/tempor.md

     -   !!False Accusations and worldly wisdom refuted
     -   !!How to deal with people having altered memories
--   !Explanation of how the Mandela Effect works
+# Explanation of how the Mandela Effect works
+## False Memories or Memory Implants

+## Past Changed Recursively

--   !False Explanations of how the Mandela Effect works
+# False Explanations of how the Mandela Effect works

 # Examples of Changes
 ## Examples of Wordly Changes